 Don’t prevent yourself analyzing and thinking about situations that bother you.
 Because the more you know what’s working and what’s not, the clearer your mindset will be.
 You will be strong and efficient when you’re ready to make your move.

 You can decide your marriage is over (heavy example, I know).
-It doesn’t mean you have to do anything about it.
-Nothing, not a thing.
-You could just sit with your idea.
-Getting used to it, mourning perhaps, devising a strategy, hoping (I wanted to write wallowing in hope, but hey, hope is good) wallowing in self-pity (that works, and a little wallowing never hurt).
+It doesn’t mean you need to do anything about it.
+Nothing, not a thing: sit with your decision and get used to it.
+Possible mourning or devising a strategy.
+Perhaps hoping (I wanted to write wallowing in hope, but hey, hope is good) wallowing in self-pity (that works, and a little wallowing never hurt).

-And remember not doing anything is a course of action.
-Sometimes it’s the hardest.
-Especially being fully aware of the situation.
-That takes strength and patience.
-And maybe you decide and leave it at that.
+Finally, remember that not doing anything is a course of action.
+Sometimes it’s the hardest one.
+It takes strength and patience.
 You don’t have to act.
 Ever.
-Deciding to do nothing is deciding.
-But if you have to start by having a long thorough look at whoever or whatever you are involved with, and that includes yourself.
+Either way, start by taking a good look around you, at whoever or whatever is there, including yourself.

 Image: Jez Timms on Unsplash